-I still remember B6 as the eureka moment in the way I thought about periods.
-Suddenly, I had much higher expectations of how healthy a period can be.
-Periods should arrive smoothly and without symptoms.
+I still remember B6 as the eureka moment in how I thought about periods.
+Suddenly, I had much higher expectations of what a period should be like.
+Premenstrual mood symptoms are common, but they’re not normal.

 Our stress response system—the HPA axis—is calibrated for intermittent, severe threats such as lions.
 Not for the incessant, trivial threats of modern life, such as difficult phone calls.
 We don’t want our hypothalamus-pituitary-adrenal axis to charge up and release cortisol every time we drive in heavy traffic, but it will do so.